Max Strus: DePaul

-Strus transferred to DePaul for the final two seasons of his eligibility after considering offers from Butler, Louisville, Oregon and Xavier.
-After sitting out one season due to NCAA transfer rules, Strus began his redshirt junior season on the Blue Demons in the starting lineup and led the team with 16.8 points per game and 81 three-pointers made (second most in school history).
-He reached double figures in scoring in 26 of the 31 games he played in.
+Strus transferred to DePaul after his sophomore year.
+After sitting out one season due to NCAA transfer rules, Strus started throughout the season and led the team with 16.8 points per game, scoring in double figures in 26 of the 31 games he played in, and made 81 three-pointers, which was the second-most made in a season in program history.
+The team finished the season with an 11-20 record, 4-14 in Big East play.
 He declared for the 2018 NBA Draft, but returned to school for his final season.

-In his final season, Strus averaged 20.1 points, 5.9 rebounds, 2.2 assists and 0.9 steals per game and was named second team All-Big East Conference.
-He became only the second Blue Demons player ever to score 700 points in a season after former 1st Overall draft pick Mark Aguirre with 705 points and set single season school records for three-point shots taken (311) and made (113).
-In two seasons, Strus scored 1,226 points (29th in school history), 554 three-point attempts (second), and 194 three-pointers made (third) and finished with the fifth-highest free throw percentage at .825 (226-274).
+In his final season, Strus averaged 20.1 points, 5.9 rebounds, 2.2 assists, and 0.9 steals per game and was named second team All-Big East Conference.
+The DePaul team finished 19-17, 7-11 in Big East play and accepted a bid to the College Basketball Invitational, where the team lost in the finals.
+He became only the second Blue Demons player ever to score 700 points in a season, after Mark Aguirre with 705 points, and set single season school records for three-point shots taken (311) and made (113).
+In two seasons at DePaul, Strus scored 1,226 points (29th in school history), 554 three-point attempts (second), and 194 three-pointers made (third) and finished with the fifth-highest free throw percentage at .825 (226-274).

 Professional career

-Boston Celtics/Chicago Bulls (2019–2020)
+Chicago Bulls (2019–2020)

 After going undrafted in the 2019 NBA draft, Strus was named to the Boston Celtics Summer League roster.
 He averaged 9.8 points per game and shot 45 percent from three for the Celtics.
 On July 22, 2019, Strus signed a two-way contract with the team.
 On October 13, 2019, the Celtics announced that they had signed Strus to a standard NBA contract in order to sign Tacko Fall to one of the team's two two-way roster spots.
 The roster move put Strus in direct competition with Javonte Green for the final spot on the Celtics' opening day roster.
-He was ultimately cut shortly before to the start of the regular season.
+He was ultimately cut shortly before the start of the regular season.

-After being waived by the Celtics, Strus signed a two-way contract with his hometown team the Chicago Bulls on October 22, 2019.
-Strus made his NBA debut on November 22, 2019 against the Miami Heat, playing the final five minutes of a 116-108 loss and scoring five points with one rebound.
+After being waived by the Celtics, Strus signed a two-way contract with his hometown Chicago Bulls on October 22, 2019.
+Strus made his NBA debut on November 22, 2019, against the Miami Heat, playing the final five minutes of a 116-108 loss and scoring five points with one rebound.
 On December 23, 2019, the Chicago Bulls announced that Strus suffered a torn anterior cruciate ligament and bone bruise on his left knee in an NBA G League game for Windy City Bulls in a 92–85 win over the Lakeland Magic on December 21 and Strus was expected to be sidelined for about eight to twelve months.
-Strus ended his rookie season with five points scored in two NBA games played and averaged 18.2 points, 5.8 rebounds and 3.2 assists in 13 G League games.
+Strus ended his rookie season with five points scored in two NBA games played and averaged 18.2 points, 5.8 rebounds and 3.2 assists in thirteen G League games.